 A water-lovers playground, Portsea fronts both the calm waters of Port Phillip in the north and the rugged surf beaches along the Bass Strait to the south, meaning visitors can take a quiet dip or embark on a leisurely paddle in a sea kayak just as easily as they can get adrenalin pumping at a local surf break.
 Adventure seekers feel the sun on their back as they learn to scuba dive amongst the sea life at Portsea Pier, or slow the pace with a wander along the Sorrento-Portsea Artists Trail to see how the coastal views were depicted by some of Australia’s most famous artists.
 To get a sense of the area’s rich past, check out the labyrinth of nineteenth-century tunnels and fortifications in the Point Nepean National Park - built to guard Port Phillip heads - or visit the historic Quarantine Station.

 Elsewhere on the Mornington Peninsula, hop from one winery to the next, sampling unique local drops and even indulging in a spot of lunch at one of the cellar door restaurants.
-Cheese factories and olive groves are also choice places to pick up an artisan product or two, while a long list of markets present wares like fresh produce, crafts and knick knacks for tourists.
+Cheese factories and olive groves are also choice places to pick up an artisan product or two, while a long list of markets presents wares like fresh produce, crafts and knick-knacks for tourists.
 For a unique experience visit the Peninsula Hot Springs to bathe in the mineral-enriched warm waters.